-During your work you could have access to commercially confidential and/or sensitive information which could relate to clients, Council and other Council Officials.
+Throughout your engagement by Council, you could have access to commercially confidential and/or sensitive information which could relate to clients, Council and other Council Officials.
 You must ensure the integrity and security of information and documents for which you are responsible.

 For a comprehensive outline of all the requirements imposed on you in your dealings with Council concerning official and confidential information, please refer to the Code of Conduct.